mehmetkutuks/handTracking/README.md

 # handTracking
-A real-time hand tracking system using Python, OpenCV, and MediaPipe.
+This project implements a real-time hand tracking application using Python, OpenCV, and MediaPipe.
+It captures video from a webcam, detects hand landmarks, and can be extended for gesture recognition, control systems, or HCI projects.